Nick0703/lobicard/README.md

 - Added some margin between control icons
 - Fix an issue using jquery's `load()`, which now assumes POST if the params is an object - params is now a string by default
 - Tooltip `destroy` issue resolves as in Bootstrap 4 it is now `dispose`.
+- When editing a card's title the contained HTML is retained.
+Previous behaviour was to allow a user to edit the text only and does a direct replacement, now the HTML is retrieved.

 ### Known issues